geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 * Our test architecture is organized around features.
 * We compute coverage as a simple check on the quality of the test set.
 We do not strive for 100% coverage, but we can clearly do better than (say) 35%.
 In addition, the coverage report provides an efficient way to find important areas of the code base that have not yet been tested.

-## Always watch the iOS simulator!
+## Always monitor the iOS simulator!
 :::warning

 If testing with the iOS simulator, the testing process will occasionally (and unpredictably) pause waiting for you to click on a button to allow pasting:

 <img src="/img/develop/testing/core-simulator-bridge.png"/>

-For this reason, it's important to always watch the simulator at least until the tests start, because you might need to click a button to let the tests proceed.
+For this reason, it's important to always monitor the simulator at least until the tests start, because you might need to click a button to let the tests proceed.
+Otherwise the test process will hang indefinitely.

 This is a security feature in the iOS operating system.
-I do not know of a way to disable it.
+There is apparently no way to disable it at the current time.
 :::

 ## About app_test.dart